molybdenum-99/reality/README.md

 [![Join the chat at https://gitter.im/molybdenum-99/reality](https://badges.gitter.im/molybdenum-99/reality.svg)](https://gitter.im/molybdenum-99/reality?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-**Reality** is your quick access point to almost any entity existing in real world (and described in Wikipedia).
+**Reality** is your quick access point to almost any entity existing in the real world (and described in Wikipedia).
 Its goal is to make the world inspectable and computable.

 ## Table Of Contents